-- Gas Furnace: F9MES 3.
-Remove the knockout for the condensate trap in the side - 4.
-Install the drain trap grommet in the casing, if required for direct-vent applications.
+- 1. The condensate trap outlet extends 2-in.
+(51 mm) below the furnace casing.
+Leave enough clearance between the furnace and the furnace platform for the trap. - To allow for servicing the trap, the condensate drain elbow in the loose parts bag can be used to make a coupler to allow for future service of the condensate trap and drain line. - 3.
+Remove the knockout for the condensate trap in the side of the casing. - Install the drain trap grommet in the casing, if required for direct-vent applications.
 If necessary, remove the trap, install the grommet and re-install the trap. - 5.
-Remove the pre-formed rubber drain elbow and two spring clamps from the loose parts bag. - 6.
-Connect the full or modified elbow and/or grommet to the outlet of the condensate trap with one spring clamp.
+Remove the pre-formed rubber drain elbow and two spring clamps from the loose parts bag. - Connect the full or modified elbow and/or grommet to the outlet of the condensate trap with one spring clamp.
 Avoid misalignment of the drain pipe which may cause kinks in the elbow or grommet. - 7.
 The remaining drain line can be constructed from field supplied 1/2-in.
 CPVC or 3/4-in.
 PVC pipe, in compliance with local building codes.
 A factory-supplied 1/2-in.
 CPVC to 3/4-in.
-PVC adapter is supplied in the loose parts bag for use as required. - 8.
-Install the adapter or connect the 1/2-in.
+PVC adapter is supplied in the loose parts bag for use as required. - Install the adapter or connect the 1/2-in.
 CPVC pipe by sliding a spring clamp over the open end of the elbow or grommet on the outside the furnace casing. - 9.
 Open the spring clamp and insert the long end of the adapter or the 1/2-in.
 CPVC pipe into the outlet stub on the drain elbow. - 10.
-Connect additional condensate piping code-approved drain, or to a condensate pump approved for use with acidic furnace condensate and compatible with mineral and vegetable oils, such as canola oil.
+Connect additional condensate piping to a code-approved drain, or to a condensate pump approved for use with acidic furnace condensate and compatible with mineral and vegetable oils, such as canola oil